‘LHHATL’ Season 6 Spoilers: Jasmine Washington Lying About Kirk Frost Paternity

 A post shared by Kirk (@frost117) on

-According to the Love & Hip Hop Atlanta Season 6 spoiler, Jasmine Washington and Rod Bullock both know that Jasmine’s baby is not fathered by Kirk Frost.
-Instead, they are allegedly setting him up in order to make a storyline on the VH1 reality show but it’s all going to come to a head in later episodes.
-Apparently, Logan is going to show up on camera to confront Jasmine but she will be too freaked out to even deal with him.
+According to the Love & Hip Hop Atlanta Season 6 spoiler, Jasmine Washington and Rod Bullock both know that Jasmine’s baby was not fathered by Frost.
+Instead, they are allegedly setting him up in order to make a storyline on the VH1 reality show, but it’s all going to come to a head in later episodes.
+Apparently, Logan is going to show up on camera to confront Jasmine, but she will be too freaked out to even deal with him.
 Jasmine reportedly takes off out of the room when Logan shows up because she doesn’t know how to keep the Kirk Frost lie alive now that her ex-boyfriend has come back to tell everyone the truth.

 While this is juicy and interesting, the fact that Kirk Frost and his wife Rasheeda are either going through this mess or faking it for the cameras is making Love & Hip Hop Atlanta seem fake and scripted.
 It makes us wonder now if that story that the Inquisitr reported on from last week about how Jasmine Washington’s paternity and child support case against Kirk is stalled due to her inability to find him is even true or if Jasmine is just stalling again in order to keep the drama alive.